Graduate TA Training

 Executive Policy #28 covers relationships between faculty and students and supervisors and subordinates.
 These relationships are not prohibited by the university; however, having supervisory authority over someone with whom you are in a relationship is prohibited.
 If a relationship is likely to develop, or has developed, report the relationship promptly to Human Resource Services or your supervisors.
 HRS may take steps to prevent persons in a relationship from having authority over each other.

-As discussed before, employees can report incidents of discrimination to the Title IX Coordinator, Kimberly Anderson, the Director of the Office for Equal Opportunity.
+As discussed before, employees can report incidents of discrimination to the Title IX Coordinator, Kimberly Anderson.
 There are two deputy Title IX Coordinators located on the Pullman campus, and there are Title IX Liaisons at the urban campuses.
 Please visit oeo.wsu.edu for their contact information.

 Students with disabilities have the right to full and equal participation; reasonable accommodations, and privacy.
 Students with disabilities have the responsibility to meet qualifications and maintain essential institutional standards, demonstrate and/or document how the disability limits their participation in courses, programs, services, and activities, and follow published procedures for obtaining reasonable accommodations.